abelbarreira/plan_mauritius/plan_mauritius.md

 ## <font color=red>Todo</font>

-1. Mainly think about **how** to manage the plan, eg.:
-   1. Option 1: 1st work, 2nd and 3rd off
-   2. Option 2: 1st off, 2nd work, 3rd off
-   3. Option 3: 1st off, 2nd off, 3rd off

-  > I think the **Option 1** is the best.

-2. Once decided this, then decide about **where** to rent the apartment for each week and/or if would be needed to **rent a car** or not.
-3. Prepare the global budget, assess it, approve it and start to buy the flights and rent the apartments.
+So, next actions has to be done:

+1. Final checks of **apartments** availabilities and do the simulation of the booking.
+2. Final checks of the **flights** availabilities and prices.
+3. Book the flights to go to there.
+4. Book the **apartments** (both).
-4. Save the dates in the office.
+5. Save the dates in the office.
-5. Check COVID restrictions and/or certificates.
+6. Check COVID restrictions and/or certificates.

 ## References